nyu-ossd-s20/activity1_browser_extension/team_3.md

 5. Can you find information about how many different users contribute to this project?
 If so, specify how many.

 372 contributers.

+# Part 5
+link to our extension: https://github.com/nyu-ossd-s20/auto-down